Self Drive Tour

 Wrap up the evening with dinner at The Yard, a great spot for gourmet grilled cheese and craft beers near the stadium.
 Alternatively, head to Jerome Bettis’ Grille 36, a lively sports bar owned by the Steelers legend, where you can catch the latest sports action on giant screens before resting up for the drive to Cincinnati tomorrow.

-• Day 10: Pittsburgh to Cincinnati – Reds vs. Cubs Evening Game
+• Day 11: Pittsburgh to Cincinnati – Reds vs. Dodgers Evening Game

-After the game, wind down with a drink at The Banks, a lively entertainment district near the ballpark, before heading to your hotel for the night.
+After the final innings, round off the night at The Banks, the lively riverfront district just outside the stadium, before heading back to your hotel for a well-earned rest.

 A short 1.5-hour drive takes you to Louisville, a city known for its deep ties to baseball and boxing history.
 Start your visit at the Louisville Slugger Museum and Factory, where you can see how baseball’s most famous bats are made, hold bats used by legends, and even get a custom-made bat as a souvenir.
 The museum’s exhibits showcase the history of the Louisville Slugger brand and its impact on Major League Baseball.